What is polymeric sand?

 How to choose the right polymeric sand for my paver installations?

 Several types (and grades) of polymeric sand are available on the market.
-Techniseal is the only manufacturer to offer a "One-Sand-Fits-All" product suitable for all types of installations in any types of environments.
+Techniseal is the only manufacturer to offer a "One-Sand-Fits-All" product suitable for all types of installations in any type of environment.

 Our HP Nextgel Polymeric Jointing Sand offers unsurpassed joint stabilization, even in high humidity areas, sloping terrain, and high vehicular traffic regions.